• The exterior of the San Jose Buddhist Church Betsuin with bright purple flowers

 San Jose’s Japantown grew from the site where Japanese immigrants first settled in Santa Clara Valley.
 More than a century later, it remains one of the last three historical Japantowns in the United States.
 A popular spot for visitors and locals alike, Japantown offers a mix of eclectic boutiques, traditional shops, art galleries, museums and authentic eateries.

 The traditional approach to making manju is still cherished in Japantown at Shuei-do Manju Shop.
-For fresh produce, visit the weekly farmers’ market, open year-round.
-For sushi enthusiasts, Kazoo and Minato serve as local favorites.
+For fresh produce, visit Japantown's weekly farmers’ market, open year-round.
+For sushi enthusiasts, Kazoo and Minato also serve as local favorites.

 A such boat beautiful decorated with an elaborate assortment of sushi